Back to the web ringBack to the web ring

 Notes

-"Tangerine Dream's beginnings were an attempt to find a musical order in the chaos of the unknown which has led them to today, the brink of the new century, striving for near perfectionism.
+Liner notes by Edgar Froese for the CD release"Tangerine Dream's beginnings were an attempt to find a musical order in the chaos of the unknown which has led them to today, the brink of the new century, striving for near perfectionism.

 Electronic Meditation describes an unknown, almost chaotic side of perception.
 It does not aspire to be art, as often is assumed, but rather, it expresses an attitude about life at the end of the sixties.
 Every value was questioned -- old values were overturned in order that new and different ones could develop.

-Alpha Centauri and Zeit are bith a continuation of what was then a revolutionary method of producing music.
+Alpha Centauri and Zeit are both a continuation of what was then a revolutionary method of producing music.
 The average down-to-earth listener, who accepted day-to-day reality without questioning his own existence, was unable to grasp these unusual sound collages.

 And this remains the case even today in the late nineties.
 Tangerine Dream's music, especially in those early years, has always been the soundtrack for 'head' movies.
 Usually, the music is associated with strange, surreal images.